vesterheim/vesterheim.github.io/join-give/make-a-gift/match-iowa-cultural-trust-endowment/index.md

   subtitle:      # Defaults to page subtitle
   teaser: Gifts at all levels are important to Vesterheim.
 ---
-Double Your Norwegian-ness!

 Anyone who has ever donned a Norwegian outfit knows the process of getting into our national costumes can be time consuming.
-If you’ve ever thought there must be an easier way to express your Norwegian-ness, have we got an opportunity for you—**Give a donation—of any size—to Vesterheim’s Endowment Challenge, and the Iowa Cultural Trust will double it!**
+If you’ve ever thought there must be an easier way to express your Norwegian-ness, have we got an opportunity for you—**Give a matching donation—of any size—to Vesterheim’s Endowment Challenge!**

 Now through December 2016, Vesterheim is working to raise $90,000 in order to earn a match from the Trust.
 We’ve already raised more than $70,000.
-Your gift today will ensure that Vesterheim’s programs—from folk-art classes to special exhibitions to Vesterheim magazine—thrive.
+Your gift today will ensure that Vesterheim’s programs—from folk-art classes to special exhibitions to _Vesterheim_ magazine—thrive.

 Please help us with a matching gift.
 The goal of this Endowment Challenge Grant, made possible by the Iowa Arts Council, a division of the Iowa Department of Cultural Affairs, is to achieve long-term financial stability through endowment building.
 The endowment supports annual operating expenses.
 The challenge takes place over a two-year period, is a 3:1 match (Vesterheim will receive $1 for every $3 raised as part of the challenge).